 - Copain Syrah, 2010, Russian River Valley, California ($51) – A very elegant wine with violets on the nose and blueberries on the palate.
 Delicious.

 Giesen “The Brothers” Marlborough Sauvignon Blanc, 2010, New Zealand – This was my favourite white wine of the evening.
 Really wonderful ripe guava nose.
 High acidity, dry with lots of citrus and guava flavour.
 A definite buy!

 - Liberty School Cabernet Sauvignon, 2009, California – Flowery nose.
 Light body, with nutmeg and ripe red fruit flavours, and a very nice mineral streak.
 Not a big heavy Cab, but quite enjoyable.

 - Michael David Winery Petite Petit, California ($36) – This is a blend of 85% Petite Sirah and 15% Petit Verdot.
 My second favourite red wine of the event.
 A big red.
 Deep purple colour.
-Ripe black fruit, charcoal and oak on the nose, while on the palate it was full body but soft in your mouth.
+Ripe black fruit, charcoal and oak on the nose, while on the palate it was full bodied but soft in your mouth.
 Ripe black fruit, smoky and spicy.
 A wow wine.

 I hope you give some of these wines a try.
 They all were fun to drink.
 Enjoy!